dmi3kno/qpd/README.md

 `qpd` can also fit (using conditional beta distributions) and sample from Dirichlet and Connor-Mosimann distributions (Perepolkin, Goodrich, and Sahlin 2021a).
-There are also functions for proxy fitting Chebyshev polynomials to arbitrary functions and automatic checking of roots for a user-defined quantile density function (Perepolkin, Goodrich, and Sahlin 2021b).
+There are also functions for fitting Chebyshev polynomials to arbitrary functions and automatic proxy root-finding for validation of a user-defined quantile density function (Perepolkin, Goodrich, and Sahlin 2021b).
 The package also has quantile versions of density (DQF and QDF) for some standard distributions, including normal, exponential, Rayleigh, and generalized exponential.
 There’s also fixed-seed HDR pseudo-random number generator.

 ## References